 There are a number of different types of universal life insurance policies.
 While they all offer lifelong coverage, there are differences in how they are structured.

-Guaranteed universal life insurance offers you the opportunity to have a universal life policy with little to no cash value.
-It might be offered as a way to get the lowest premium payment possible on universal life coverage.
+Guaranteed universal life insurance might be offered as a way to get the lowest premium payment possible on universal life coverage.

 However, at that point, the policy more closely resembles a whole life policy, so that would be a better choice.

-And even more noteworthy, if you remove the cash value component, this policy ends up being even closer to a term life insurance policy, which would likely still be a much more affordable choice.
+And even more noteworthy, if you remove the cash value component, this policy ends up being even closer to a term life insurance policy.

-Note: Indexed universal life insurance really comes down to an insurer’s investment options.
-If they offer index funds, you get an indexed UL policy.
-But, there are lots of other investment options like stocks, equities, bonds etc.
+Note: Indexed universal life insurance in Canada really comes down to an insurer's investment options.
+If they offer index funds, you get an indexed universal life insurance policy.
+But there are lots of other investment options like stocks, equities, bonds etc.

 Variable universal life insurance works similarly to an indexed universal life insurance policy.